What is Disability Living Allowance (DLA)?

-Disability Living Allowance (DLA) is a benefit for children aimed at helping meet the extra costs of a disability.
-You can claim DLA for your child if they are under the age of 16 and have additional care and/or mobility needs.
+Disability Living Allowance (DLA) is a benefit which provides help towards the extra costs of bringing up a disabled child.
+You can claim DLA for your child if they are under the age of 16 and have additional care, supervision and/or mobility needs.

 For further information on PIP, see What is the Personal Independence Payment (PIP) and who can claim it?